 This is only a simple practice so relax, take it easy, and don’t push yourself hard.

 You can make your sketches simply with one HB pencil.
-It is a good exercise because you’ll practice to apply different pressure on the pencil so that the lines will be of different intensity – and tonal value.
+It is a good exercise because you’ll practice applying different pressure on the pencil so that the lines will be of different intensity – and tonal values.

-If possible, avoid using eraser as much as you can.
+If possible, avoid using the eraser as much as you can.